 The philosophy and values of the Moncler brand are intrinsically tied to its unique history.
-Over the years the brand has been a pioneer, leading ambitious takeovers and companies of excellence.
+Over the years the brand has been involved in ambitious climbing expeditions and pioneering initiatives.
 Long associated with the world of sport, the mountains, active life and nature in its truest forms, Moncler has constantly and faithfully founded its philosophy and values on simple, solid principles, summed up in the words of its Chairman and Chief Executive Officer, Remo Ruffini.